 Amortization of Loss on Reacquired Debt shall equal SDG&E’s expenses recorded in FERC Account No. 428.1.

+Accounting Changes may involve: (1) the initial implementation of an accounting standard or policy; (2) the initial implementation of accounting practices for unusual or unconventional items where the Commission has not provided specific accounting direction; (3) corrections of errors and prior period adjustments; (4) the implementation of new estimation methods or policies that change prior estimates; and (5) changes to income tax elections.

+Actual Annual Revenue shall be the recorded revenues for the 12-month Base Period or True-Up Period.

+Annual Cost of Service is the sum of the 12 Monthly Costs of Services for a given year.

 Annual Fixed Charge Rate (“AFCR”) for both End Use and CAISO customers shall be defined as reflected in Attachment 2 (Formula Rate Spreadsheet).

+Annual Informational Filing shall be the annual filing at the Commission dictated by SDG&E’s Formula Rate Protocols to establish its Base Transmission Revenue Requirements.

-Base Period, shall be the calendar year for which SDG&E’s most recent FERC Form 1 is available.
+Base Period shall be the latest 12-months calendar period used to derive SDG&E’s Base Transmission Revenue Requirements.

-Base Return on Common Equity shall be 10.10%.
+Base Return on Common Equity shall be 11.75%.

-CAISO Base Transmission Revenue Requirement (BTTRCAISO) shall be calculated as defined in Attachment 2 (Formula Rate Spreadsheet).
+CAISO Base Transmission Revenue Requirement (“BTTRCAISO”) shall be calculated as defined in Attachment 2 (Formula Rate Spreadsheet).

 CAISO Participation Return on Equity Adder shall be 0.50%, unless disallowed by the FERC.

-Common Plant shall equal SDG&E’s gross plant balance recorded in FERC Account Nos.
-303 and 389 through 398.
+Common Plant shall equal SDG&E’s gross plant balance recorded in FERC Account 389 through 398.
 Common Plant are costs that are shared between SDG&E’s Electric and Gas functions.
 SDG&E uses labor ratios to segment these costs between Electric and Gas functions.

 Common Plant Depreciation Expense shall equal SDG&E’s depreciation expenses related to Common Plant recorded in FERC Account Nos.
 403, 404, and 405 in accordance with depreciation rates approved by FERC, as shown in Statement AJ work papers.
-These rates may not be changed absent a Section 205 or 206 filing.
+These rates may not be changed absent an FPA Section 205 or 206 filing.

 Common Plant Depreciation Reserve shall equal SDG&E’s depreciation reserve balance related to Common Plant recorded in FERC Account Nos.
 108 and 111.